Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-The final examination timetable is published on QUT Virtual four weeks prior to the commencement of the examination period.
-Actual publication dates will be advised annually and included in the Academic Calendar.
+The final examination timetable is published on HiQ at least four weeks prior to the commencement of the central examination period.

 Top

-• students should not be required to undertake more than two examinations in a single examination day
+• students should not have more than two examinations scheduled to commence on a single examination day

-• there should be a minimum break of one and a half hours between examinations
+• there should be a minimum break of one and a half hours between scheduled examinations

-• students will be eligible to apply for an alternative examination sitting if their end-of-semester or summer program examination timetable requires them to undertake:
+• students will be eligible to apply for an alternative examination sitting if their examination timetable requires them to undertake:

 • more than four exams in three successive days (unless faculty policy constraints apply).